 This is the end of snow and ice.

 Thinking of the "seed" planted in Mary, a seed cake is also another traditional food.
-Domestic-Church shares a good recipe for a seed cake, with a variety of options for the seeds.
+Marian Devotions in the Domestic Church shares a good recipe for a seed cake, with a variety of options for the seeds.

 Another approach is presenting foods is the theme of wreath or circle forms.
 A Cook's Blessing by Demetria Taylor (1965) points out how this feast is one that falls in the Temporal (Time) Cycle, not Sanctoral (saints).
 Traditionally this feast was pivotal, marking the beginning of the year, occurring nine months before the Solemnity of Christmas.
 Father Weiser elaborates on how important marking the time: